 Option: Include this section ONLY for when the amount of Slice Product is limited pursuant to section 11.9

-The amount of Slice Product available to «Customer Name» is less than fifty percent of «Customer Name»’s CHWM pursuant to section 11.9 of this Agreement.
-BPA shall revise and state such limitations on «Customer Name»’s Slice Percentage in section 1 of Exhibit K at the time of contract execution or a change in purchase obligation to the Slice Product.
+The amount of Slice Product available to «Customer Name» is less than 50 percent of «Customer Name»’s CHWM pursuant to section 11.9 of this Agreement.
+BPA shall revise and state such limitations on «Customer Name»’s Slice Percentage in section 1 of Exhibit K at the Effective Date or at the time of a change in purchase obligation to the Slice Product.
 If «Customer Name»’s Slice Percentage is limited, then «Customer Name»’s Tier 1 Block Amount will increase pursuant to section 4.3 of this Agreement.

 End Option